There is something about partying on a Sunday night….

 The state and spectrum of ‘love’ among the rich black kids of Northern Jo’burg is dynamically thrilling and tumultuous.
 Although the reality of Aluta and Dominique’s relationship is not directly indicative to that of every young couple in the North, their story serves as an unusually common supposition of what one is most likely to find when pursuing “love” in the North.
 There are three anchors which comfortably link this particular relationship to most romantic interactions that occur in and among the rich kids of the Northern Johannesburg.

 The first anchor is the perceived power of association, which seems to be the basis of the North’s social dynamic.
 Aluta- as previously described- is a metropolitan goddess.
-She is the quintessential Jo’burg girl of the North.
+She is the quintessential Joburg girl of the North.
 She is wanted, desired and envied by people across races, gender and class.
-It is girls like her who provide reason to why it is cool for people to be seen partying at Homecoming Picnics and for fashion-photographers to take pictures of people like her at Neighbourgoods.
-Her face is flaunted across Tumblr and Instagram pages of Pintrest and SouthAfricanGirlsKillingIt.
-It is therefore, difficult for girls like Aluta to live life, ignorant of their influence and appeal.
+It is girls like her who provide reasons to why it is cool for people to be seen partying at Homecoming Picnics and for fashion photographers to take pictures of people like her at Neighbourgoods.
+Her face is flaunted across Tumblr and Instagram pages of Pinterest and SouthAfricanGirlsKillingIt.
+Therefore, it is difficult for girls like Aluta to live life, ignorant of their influence and appeal.
 It is because of this influence and appeal that coercively obligates girls like Aluta to maintain such a status quo, even in their intimate relationships.
 Dominique represents the male equivalent of Aluta’s quintessence as a custodian of the North’s youth.
 The typical male of the North- a Dominique- is a male who is usually well-off and has a reputation for behaving badly.
 In the North, there is faux novelty in females like Aluta engaging in romanticised relationships with males like Dominique.
-It would be difficult for girls like Aluta to have romantic interactions outside of their Northern male equivalents, if not, someone who is synonymous to that image.
-The power of class-association is underestimated in scenarios such as this one, particularly when engaging the links between social status and romantic discourse.
+It would be difficult for girls like Aluta to have romantic interactions outside of their Northern male equivalents, if not, someone who is synonymous with that image.
+The power of class association is underestimated in scenarios such as this one, particularly when engaging the links between social status and romantic discourse.